reactjs/react.dev/README.md

 ### Test the change

 1. If possible, test any visual changes in all latest versions of common browsers, on both desktop and mobile.
 1. Run `yarn check-all` from the project root.
-(This will run Prettier, ESlint, and Flow.)
+(This will run Prettier, ESLint, and Flow.)

 ### Push it